ThePeach/metalsmith-organizer/README.md

 The path to the page or post.
 The following variables are allowed: `{group}, {title}, {num}, {expose}`.

-The path should not start or end with forward slashes, it is assumed all paths are relative to root.
+The path should not start or end with forward slashes, it is assumed all paths are relative to the root of the project.
 No extensions should be appended at the end.

 In permalink groups `{num}` is ignored when creating the actual post, but not for it's pages, allowing you to set the path for say, the archive and posts all in one go (e.g `2017/page/1` and `2017/post`).